openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 Watcher
 ~~~~~~~
 Watcher is a common software component used by both the  Controller and the CNI
 driver.
-Watcher connects to K8s API.
+Watcher connects to Kubernetes API.
 Watcher’s responsibility is to observe the
 registered (either on startup or dynamically during its runtime) endpoints and
 invoke registered callback handler (pipeline) to pass all events from
 registered endpoints.

 Event Handler
 ~~~~~~~~~~~~~
-EventHandler is an interface class for the K8s event handling.
+EventHandler is an interface class for the Kubernetes event handling.
 There are several 'wrapper' event handlers that can be composed to implement Controller handling pipeline.